 To view the Collaborative Approach Report and the review of the five-year implementation of CMM’s Good Neighbour Guide (available in French only), go to the DOCUMENTATION section.

-The registration period to claim the compensation under the Good Neighbour Guide for 2023 will be held from January 8 to April 1st, 2024.
-All citizens residing in Malartic or on Chemin des Merles in Rivière-Héva, those who have resided there during the year 2023, as well as owners of apartment buildings located in these areas are eligible.
+The registration period to claim the compensation under the Good Neighbour Guide for 2024 will be held from January 7 to March 31, 2025.
+All citizens residing in Malartic or on Chemin des Merles in Rivière-Héva, those who have resided there during the year 2024, as well as owners of apartment buildings located in these areas are eligible.

 To register: